 On the final lap, third place Aron gets a better exit out of Turn 2 and tries to use the slipstream to pass; Norris goes defensive, causing Aron to lock brakes in avoidance and the two collide and go off and end up beached in the gravel.

-Habsburg crossed the line second because of the incident but the Austrian, in addition to Guanyu Zhou (Prema Powerteam), was racing under a five second time penalty for exceeding track limit and dropped to fourth in the official classification.
+Habsburg crossed the line second because of the incident the Austrian, in addition to Guanyu Zhou (Prema Powerteam), was racing under a five second time penalty for exceeding track limit and dropped to fourth in the official classification.

 Joey Mawson (Van Amersfoort Racing) was also racing under a five second penalty, this time for overtaking under the full course yellow, allowing Nikita Mazepin (Hitech GP) to finish in second ahead of team-mate Tadasuke Makino, who claimed his first ever podium in Formula Three.

 Behind Habsburg was Maximilian Günther (Prema Powerteam), whose fifth-place finish keeps him in title contention following Norris’ last lap retirement and is 74 points behind with an available 75 points at the season finale at Hockenheim.

 Jehan Daruvala (Carlin) took sixth ahead of Mawson, followed by Mick Schumacher (Prema Powerteam) and Beckmann, whilst Marino Sato (Motopark) secured his first point of the season in tenth.

 |1 Joel Eriksson (SWE), Motopark, 1:23.545||2 Lando Norris (GBR), Carlin, 1:23.650|

 |3 Callum Ilott (GBR), Prema Powerteam, 1:23.756||4 Nikita Mazepin (RUS), Hitech GP, 1:23.781|